joesuf4/home/README.md

 I'd be happy to consider appropriate patches if there's something you'd like to see me make use of.

 The reusable (static) binaries and scripts are over in the bin/ dir.
+The were compiled against Ubuntu 20.04's glibc, and most will not work on newer glibc operating systems.
 The `screen` binary should be suid root for session reattachment to have any hope of working.
 The only nontrivial script is `bin/pffxg.sh` - a parallelized recursive grep - targeting *very* large source trees typical for embedded development work.
 I've included some primitive documentation for it below the next section.

 ## Ansible-friendly Linter Framework

 Copy and paste linter.{rc,sh} into your local repo, run `./linter.sh install`,  enjoy.
-Workable for any PR-based workflow and programming language framework imaginable.
+Workable for any PR/MR-based workflow and programming language framework imaginable.

 # WSL Specs